-Prerequisite: MAT 170 or equivalent.
-Covers limits, continuity, differentiation and its applications, integration, and the calculus of logarithmic, exponential, and trigonometric functions with emphasis on the use of graphing calculators. (\fall and spring semesters)
+Prerequisite: MAT 170 with a grade of "C" or higher, or equivalent.
+Covers limits, continuity, differentiation and its applications, integration, and the calculus of logarithmic, exponential, and trigonometric functions with emphasis on the use of graphing calculators. (fall and spring semesters)